slowkow/ggrepel/vignettes/ggrepel.md

 `ggrepel` provides additional parameters for `geom_text_repel` and `geom_label_repel`:

 - `segment.color` is the line segment color
+- `segment.size` is the line segment thickness
+- `segment.alpha` is the line segment transparency
 - `box.padding` is the padding surrounding the text bounding box
 - `point.padding` is the padding around the labeled point
 - `arrow` is the specification for arrow heads created by `grid::arrow`